-Purchasers of this MIT Press BIT will also receive a discount code (good on the MIT Press website only) for 40% off the price of the book Grace Hopper, from which this BIT is excerpted.
-Please email email@example.com with the order number from your email receipt to receive your discount code.
+Purchasers of this MIT Press BIT will also receive a discount code (good on the MIT Press website only) for 40% off the price of the book Grace Hopper and the Invention of the Information Age, from which this BIT is excerpted.
+Please email email@example.com with your order number to receive your discount code.

 About the Author

 Kurt W. Beyer is a former professor at the United States Naval Academy and lectures regularly on the process of technological innovation.
 He is a cofounder of a digital media services company and has authored multiple patents (pending) on high speed digital data processing.